dailybruin/the-stack/_posts/2018-11-13-cs-enrollment.md

 ---
-    title: Breaking Down the Computer Science Department -- Bit by Bit
+    title: Breaking Down the Growth of the Computer Science Department -- Bit by Bit
-    teaser: As the tech world has intensely grows, explore the changes in UCLA's CS department over time.
+    teaser: As the tech industry experiences intensive growth, explore the changes in UCLA's Computer Science department over time.
     authors:
     - keith_atienza
     - lik_teng_ung
     - mattie_sanseverino
     key_takeaways:
-    - Applications and enrollment in the CS department has greatly increased over the years.
+    - The number of applications for Computer Science majors greatly increased over the years, outpacing admission numbers and increasing selectivity.
-    - The student to faculty ratio within HSSEAS and the CS department has grown since 2013.
+    - The student-to-faculty ratio within School of Engineering and the Computer Science department has grown since 2013.
     - Since 2009, upper and lower division lectures have increased in size.
     featured_image:
-    url: research-funding/graph.png
+        url: cs-enrollment/waffle_chart.png
-    og_image: research-funding/graph.png
+    og_image: cs-enrollment/waffle_chart.png
     stylesheets:
     - /css/posts/cs-course-enrollment/tiles.css
     scripts: